Check if you are eligible

 You automatically qualify if:

-- you receive the higher rate 'for help with getting around' mobility component of Disability Living Allowance; or
+- you receive the higher rate 'for help with getting around' mobility component of Disability Living Allowance (DLA), or

-- (from 30 August 2019) you receive 10 points for the 'planning and following a journey' descriptor which states that the applicant cannot undertake any journey because it would cause overwhelming psychological distress; or
+- you receive 10 points for the 'planning and following a journey' BUT only if the descriptor states that "the applicant cannot undertake any journey because it would cause overwhelming mental distress", or

 - you receive Armed Forces Compensation Scheme (AFCS) award, tariffs 1-8 and have been assessed by the Service Personnel and Veterans Agency (SPVA) as having a permanent and substantial disability that causes inability to walk or very considerable difficulty walking.